idan-damri/Android/EasyWedding/README.md

 EasyWedding is an Android app that helps couples who are getting married to organize their wedding.

 ***Build is in progress.***
+  ### Todos
+   #### General
+   - Integrate MVVP.
+    - Query contacts asynchronously (using java.util.concurrent)
+   ##### Chat
+   - Push Notification.
+   - Message confirmation.
+   - Indication of when a user joins the chat or leaves the chat.
+   - Sound feedback to actions.
+   - Quotation.
+   - Send/receive image and pdf.

 ### Demos